Sustainability at Bambulah

 Choosing the right fabric

-- Partnering with suppliers who share our values on environmental and social responsibility
+a).
+Partnering with suppliers who share our values on environmental & social responsibility;

-- Shipping our goods only with shipping companies who have signed the ‘Getting to Zero Coalition’ initiative, which aims to have ships and marine fuels with zero carbon emissions on the high seas by 2030, in another step by the shipping industry to reduce CO2
+b).
+Shipping our goods only with shipping companies who have signed the ‘Getting to Zero Coalition’ initiative.
+An important initiative to achieve zero carbon emissions from ships and reduce CO2 emissions by 2030;

-In addition, we also try to avoid/minimise the use of chemicals in our process.
-That is why you will see more than 90% of our mosquito nets in an off-white, natural colour.
+We also try to avoid/minimise the use of chemicals in our process.
+That is why more than 95% of our mosquito nets in an off-white, natural colour.

 Small steps make big differences